Sidewalk Concrete Calculator

 Pool deck4 ft min4"Every 6 ft

 ADA standards require 5 ft minimum width for new public sidewalks.
-Local building code may differ — always verify before pouring.
+Local building code may differ -- always verify before pouring.

-Why Sidewalk Joints Matter
+Why Do Sidewalk Control Joints Matter?

 The cracks you cut on purpose are the ones that don't ruin your sidewalk